 A black five-pointed star, a yellow six-pointed star, a red seven-pointed star, and a blue eight-pointed star, drawn in color and India ink washes.

 The GAN seemed to focus on “star” and the various colors but not much else.
 I was surprised to see “India ink washes” translate to the ImageNet training model.
 Definitely much more painting-like than anticipated.
 Meanwhile, DALL·E 2 lands closer to the original style, but can’t quite get the number of points and associated colors right.

 Twenty-one isometric cubes of varying sizes, each with color ink washes superimposed.

 Now this is the good stuff!
 VQGAN doesn’t seem to know how to treat the word “superimposed.”
 It’s trying to nest the “cubes” within each other.
 “Color ink washes” translates well though, as each image has a lovely sketched quality to it.
 DALL·E 2 nails the isometric perspective, and picks a lovely color palette, but doesn’t really vary the size of each cube.

 Wall Drawing 439

 Asymmetrical pyramid with color ink washes superimposed.

 I find it interesting that the simpler prompts can produce such vivid images.
-It’s almost like the GAN feels less constrained and goes a little nuts.
-Also, I am terrified of its creativity.
+It’s almost like both systems feel less constrained and go a little nuts.
+Also, I am terrified of their creativity.

 Wall Drawing 415D